Jerry's Nugget: Playing cards

 In 1970, the casino ordered a new batch of playing cards from United States Playing Card Company (USPCC).
-For reasons unknown, the cards wound up in storage for the next 20 years, until they were rediscovered and put on sale in the casino's gift shop at $1 per deck.
-They quickly became popular among magicians who use a lot of cards in their acts.
+The cards wound up in storage for the next 20 years, until they were rediscovered and put on sale in the casino's gift shop at $1 per deck.
+After magicians duo Dan & Dave used them in their flourishes, they quickly became popular among magicians who use a lot of cards in their acts.
 The price increased to $2 a deck, and the cards were sold out by 1999.
 They have since become valuable collector's items, selling online for hundreds of dollars.

 Around 2016, Expert Playing Card Company initiated an effort for USPCC to reproduce the cards, and spent several years trying to get in contact with Jerry's Nugget for permission to proceed.
 The casino agreed to the proposal in 2018, and the new decks went on sale a year later, using modern methods to replicate the original cards as closely as possible.